 - Government relationships with my key stakeholders or place of origin

-These factors also help in accessing the demand, costing of the product, expansion, and growth.
+These factors also help in accessing the demand, cost of the product, expansion, and growth.

-The assessment of Economic environment addresses critical factors
+The assessment of the Economic environment addresses critical factors

 1. What economic factors will affect us moving forward?

 2. How do the performance of the economy and other economic factors affect our business at present?

 3. How is our cost of capital, pricing, revenues, spending, and costs impacted by each economic factor?

 ‘S’ stands for social factors that form the macro environment of the

 The assessment of the social environment addresses three critical factors

 - How do our customer’s beliefs and values influence their buying habits?